BORNHOLM: SHOWING THE WAY

 Tina-Henriette has been head of multiple teaching-programs, Workshops and professional study trips working with Space and has been working in multiple universities around the world.

 She believes that when working with Space you always have to think in closed circular loops – nothing can be added when on Mars and nothing vanish in the thin air.
-You have to think of where everthing, and that’s what we will do on Bornholm.
+You have to think of where everthing is ending, and that’s what we will do on Bornholm.